Skip to content

 Issue Areas

 People with mental health conditions, co-occurring substance use disorders, and intellectual and developmental disabilities are overrepresented in the criminal justice system.
 But communities around the country are working to change that reality.
-JMHCP builds bridges across systems and helps community leaders come together to expand opportunities for diversion at every point in the justice system and ensure that treatment, housing, and other supports are readily available.
-Select a specific issue area to learn more about how JMHCP is working to support positive reforms.
+Through funding and other resources, JMHCP and Connect and Protect build bridges across systems and help community leaders come together to expand opportunities for diversion at every point in the justice system.
+Select a specific issue area to learn more about how these grant programs are working to support positive reforms.

 Request Free Support